sharvee-joshi/STAT206-Project/README.md

 3. **Report:**
    A comprehensive report detailing the methodology, results, and findings from the replication study.
 4. **README:** This document, outlining the structure and purpose of the project.

+## Packages
+Below is a list containing all packages used:
+1. `bestglm` : used to input the data "mcdonald"
+2. `ggplot2`: used for any and all ggplots used throughout the report
+3. `reshape`: used to melt data in order to better visualize it
+4. `corrplot`: used for correlation plots to check multi-collinearity
+5. `knitr`: used for kable/ table creations
+6. `car`: used for vif functions
+7. `ggpubr`: used for arranging ggplots
+8. `MASS`: self - explanatory
+9. `glmnet`: used for glm function
+10. `leaps`: used for C_p Mallows' Code

+## Contributors
+As seen in the main GitHub, this report was created by the following team members in no particular order:
+1. Behzad FallahiFard
+2. Makena Grigsby
+3. Sharvee Joshi
+4. Wonkeun Lee